 10. Training Plan

-Utilize training materials to develop a training plan.
+Use training materials to develop a training plan.
 There are a lot of good resources – use them.
 Here are a few: YouTube video playlist, hands-on tutorials, intro presentation video, advanced presentation video, and instructor led training.

 11. Enterprise logins

 As a GIS owner, give your coworkers a fishing pole, instead of a fish.
 Teach them how to fish for themselves and catch a location analytics monster!
-This will allow you to move away from the data export and map requests, and onto more strategic GIS activities.
-Although a little more prep work up-front, in the long-run, this strategic thinking can help you achieve organizational goals.
+This will allow you to move away from the data export and map requests, and on to more strategic GIS activities.
+Although a little more prep work upfront, in the long run, this strategic thinking can help you achieve organizational goals.